neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

     }

-* If a property needs to be modified *just slightly*, a *processor* can be used for declarative modification of this property in TypoScript; not even touching the Fluid template.
+* If a property needs to be modified *just slightly*, a *processor* can be used for declarative modification of this property in Fusion; not even touching the Fluid template.
 This is helpful for smaller adjustments to foreign packages.

 Creating Editable Content Elements